 B2B2C Helps Paint the Whole Picture

 So how will marketing to the end consumer be beneficial to your company?
 By thinking of your customer’s customer, you are articulating how your company fits into the many stages of a building project.
-Ultimately, architects and designers are often not the final decision makers – their clients are, so you should be selling the benefit of your product to everyone that may be involved and not just the professionals who directly specify your product.
+Ultimately, architects and designers are often not the final decision makers – their clients are, so you should be selling your product’s benefit to everyone involved and not just the professionals who directly specify your product.

 B2B2C Helps You Understand What All Stakeholders Want

-Property owners and managers are willing to invest more on better quality materials and products for their building project, but does your product messaging reflect that?
-By including the end customer in your marketing approach, your company is able to better target their pain points- which creates a better connection to the specifier and architects.
+Property owners and managers are willing to invest more in better quality materials and products for their building project, but does your product messaging reflect that?
+By including the end customer in your marketing approach, your company can better target their pain points, creating a better connection to the specifier and architects.

-Update marketing materials and develop social media campaigns that are relatable to the end-user’s pain points and highlights the benefits that show why your products are superior.
+Update marketing materials and develop social media campaigns that are relatable to the end user’s pain points and highlight the benefits that show why your products are superior.
 The more you know what specific problems need to be solved, the harder it will be for your direct clients to value-engineer your products out of a project.